Oslo Norway Travel Guide

 Nobel Peace Prize Ceremony (December 10th): Held at Oslo Municipal Building.
 Christmas markets (December): Traditional crafts, food, and joyful atmosphere.

-Short-term Norwegian language lessons are typically not practical for brief tourist visits.
+Short-term Norwegian classes to learn a language are typically not practical for brief tourist visits.
 Learning basic Norwegian phrases before your trip is encouraged for polite interaction.

-May 1ST7th is Norway's Independence Day, a grand celebration.
+May 1ST7th is Norway's Liberation Day, a grand celebration.

 A major outdoor music festival held annually during The month of august.